survivejs/webpack-book/manuscript/building_with_webpack/separating_css.md

 ## Setting Up *extract-text-webpack-plugin*

 It will take some configuration to make it work.
-Execute
+Install the plugin:

 ```bash
 npm i extract-text-webpack-plugin --save-dev
 ```

-to get started.
 Next, we need to get rid of our current CSS related declaration at `common` configuration.
 After that, we need to split it up between `build` and `dev` configuration sections as follows:

 **webpack.config.js**